Teen Dating Violence

 Signs you may be experiencing abuse:

 Teenage dating violence is more common than you may know; however, many teens do not report unhealthy behaviors because they are afraid to tell family and friends.
+Teens may not have the ability to recognize abusive patterns of power and control, especially while navigating their very first relationships.
 If you believe that you or someone you know may be in an abusive or unhealthy relationship do not hesitate to ask for help.

 Statistics